 But Steele is doing just fine, thank you, and starting to draw attention.
-Along with Hitmen of Music Row” in 2007.
+Along with Craig Wiseman, Bob DiPiero and Tony Mullins, he starred in the GAC reality show “The Hitmen of Music Row” in 2007.
 And after a Best Buy representative saw Steele last summer as a judge/mentor on NBC’s “Nashville Star,” the electronics retailer contacted him about selling his product in its stores.
-“I’ve been knocking on it all my life, but that show opened the door to finally get some product out there,” Steele says., and Tony Mullins, he starred in the GAC reality show “The
+“I’ve been knocking on it all my life, but that show opened the door to finally get some product out there,” Steele says.

 What’s annoying about this?
 Lazy journalism.
 Rather than buy into the “songwriter in the shadows” myth that Steele is selling here, the writer should’ve pointed out that Jeffrey Steele had several hits as an artist.
 He was the lead singer of Boy Howdy, who had three hits in the mid-nineties, including the top five “She’d Give Anything” and “They Don’t Make ‘Em Like That Anymore.”
 His first hits as a songwriter were sung by him!

 I don’t blame Steele for pushing that angle, but a more conscientious writer would’ve been aware of the ruse and called him on it.
 I haven’t forgotten “Bigger Fish to Fry”, Mr. Steele.
 Your Howdywood days will follow you until the end.

 What are some of your country music pet peeves?

 Artists who have somehow convinced themselves that their audience gives a flip about their political views.

 I can see where Steele was going with the angle that he’s not known although he’s probably made MORE money being the songwriter than the guy who wrote and sang them.